Monogamy of highly symmetric states: Introduction

+In the case where the graph $G$ equals a \emph{complete graph} $K_n$, then our $K_n$-\emph{extendibility} is equivalent to the $n$-\emph{exchangeability} of a bipartite symmetric quantum state.
+This notion is related to the celebrated \emph{quantum de Finetti theorem}.
+It asserts that if a bipartite state is $n$-\emph{exchangeable} for every $n$, then it is a convex combination of product states of the form $\sum_{i} p_i \rho_i \otimes \rho_i$ \cite{hudson1976locally,caves2002unknown,konig2005finetti,Christandl2007}.

-Our graph extendibility approach not only generalizes existing concepts, but also serves as a unifying framework for a number of problems in quantum information theory.
-For instance, if in the above definition $G$ equals a \emph{star graph} $K_{1,n}$ then $K_{1,n}$-extendibility of isotropic states is intrinsically related to $1 \to n$ quantum cloning problem \cite{werner1998optimal,keyl1999optimal,nechita2023asymmetric}.
-One approach to obtaining the optimal $1 \to n$ symmetric quantum cloning map is to exploit the Choi-–Jamiołkowski's isomorphism to translate a $K_{1,n}$-extendibile isotropic state into a quantum channel.
+All these notions have a lot of applications.
+For example, the $K_{1,n}$-extendibility of isotropic states is intrinsically related to $1 \to n$ quantum cloning problem \cite{werner1998optimal,keyl1999optimal,nechita2023asymmetric}.
+One approach to obtaining the optimal $1 \to n$ symmetric quantum cloning map is to exploit Choi--Jamiołkowski's isomorphism to translate a $K_{1,n}$-extendible isotropic state into a quantum channel.
 Furthermore, extendibility on \emph{circle graphs} has direct implications for quantum cryptography in the context of quantum position verification \cite{buhrman2014position,kent2011quantum,unruh2014quantum}.
-Our framework is also suitable for quantum network applications, notably in the generation of multiple EPR-pairs from an $n$-party resource state \cite{bravyi2022generating}.
+Our framework is also suitable for quantum network applications, notably in generating multiple EPR-pairs from an $n$-party resource state \cite{bravyi2022generating}.

 In quantum information, it is common to consider classes of symmetric states, such as the one-parameter families of \emph{Werner} and \emph{isotropic states} \cite{werner1989quantum,horodecki1999reduction}.
-They admit a two-parameter generalization to what we call \emph{Brauer states} \cite{vollbrecht2001entanglement,park2023universal} (with corresponding quantum channels commonly known as Werner--Holevo channels), which are defined through \emph{Schur--Weyl duality} of the \emph{orthogonal group} \cite{brauer1937algebras}.
-Understanding the different properties of such states is important in quantum information.
-Examples of applications of these symmetries can be found in recent work focusing on the development of approximation algorithms for local Hamiltonians, in particular the quantum max-cut problem, which is closely related to the antiferromagnetic Heisenberg model \cite{takahashi20232,watts2023relaxations}.
-In these applications, the analytical values that we derive are crucial for understanding this model, as they provide insights beyond what can be obtained by asymptotic approximations.
+They admit a two-parameter generalization to what we call \emph{Brauer states} \cite{vollbrecht2001entanglement,park2023universal}, which are defined through the \emph{Schur--Weyl duality} of the \emph{orthogonal group} \cite{brauer1937algebras}.
+Brauer states can be seen as a generalization of Choi states of quantum channels commonly known as \emph{Werner--Holevo channels}.